 Disneyland Halloween Overview | Disneyland Halloween Characters & Rides | Mickey's Halloween Party Dates, Times & Overview | Characters, Costumes & Entertainment | Mickey's Halloween Party Tips & Is It Worth It | Comments

 The Disneyland Halloween fun runs from Sept.
 7 through Oct.
 31, 2018.
 September and October are generally better times of the year to visit Disneyland, but Halloween Time brings visitors, especially on weekends.
 Visit early in September and on a weekday if you can.
 The earlier you go in the season, the lighter the crowds seem to be.
 So what can you expect?

 Disneyland is exploding with Halloween decorations.
-The traditional Halloween and fall colors of yellow and orange abound, with pumpkins aplenty, especially on Main Street.
+Fall colors of yellow and orange abound, with pumpkins aplenty, especially on Main Street.
 As you stroll down Main Street, you will find hundreds of hand-carved pumpkins.
 Mickey, Minnie, Donald, Daisy, Goofy, Pluto, Chip and Dale will be greeting guests in their Halloween costumes.

 In Frontierland, you will find a traditional Dia de los Muertos skeleton display and an homage to Disney fan and author Ray Bradbury in the Halloween Tree.
 The tree, near the Golden Horseshoe Saloon, was inspired by Bradbury's novel "The Halloween Tree" and features orange glowing lights and jack-o-lanterns hanging from its branches.
 It's especially beautiful at night.